clarus/massive-ci/README.md

 # Massive CI
-> Make sure no one kills my projects
+> Make sure no one kills my or my friends' projects

 A collection of Dockerfiles, each one testing a different project.
 All the Dockerfiles should be able to build.